Smoking, Tobacco Use and HIV

 Smoking is very bad for your heart.
 Smoking causes your blood vessels to constrict, or get smaller.
 This reduces oxygen flow to the rest of your body, raises your blood pressure, and makes your heart work harder.

-Many HIV+ people have high levels of lipids (fats or fat-like substances) such as cholesterol and/or triglycerides in their blood because of HIV disease and certain HIV drugs (see our info sheet on hyperlipidemia).
+Many HIV+ people have high levels of lipids (fats or fat-like substances) such as cholesterol and/or triglycerides in their blood because of HIV disease and certain HIV drugs (see The Well Project's article on hyperlipidemia).
 If you have too much cholesterol in your blood it can build up in your arteries, forming plaque.

 Smoking also makes your blood vessels stickier.
 These smaller, stickier blood vessels are more likely to get clogged with plaque than healthy blood vessels.
 Clogged blood vessels can cause a heart attack or stroke.